dee-oh-double-gee/YouTubeSubCount.py/README.md

 ```
 sudo python YouTubeSubCount.py
 ```
 The script will update every 5 seconds.
 My channel is small so I only have it update every minute but by default it refreshes every 5 seconds.
+You can change this by editing the line "time.sleep(5)" to " time.sleep(X)" where X is how many seconds you want it to refresh at.

 This is my first python script so please help me out and make changes that could improve the script.